 6. Changes in skin color, which might include loss of color (pallor) or blue lips or fingernails

 8. Chest pain and pressure, or feeling like you can’t exhale completely

 My motto: Trust your gut (or, in this case, your lungs).
 If you feel you should go to the hospital, listen to what your body is telling you, and follow your instinct!

 Consider an asthma action plan

-Creating an asthma action plan has also helped me to better manage my asthma over the years.
-It may be worth creating your own action plan with your doctor when you’re well.
+Creating an asthma action plan has helped me to better manage my asthma over the years.
+When you're well, it may be worth creating your own action plan with your doctor.
 Determining when to seek emergency care and the steps to take ahead of time could potentially save your life.

 Your asthma action plan may change over time, so it’s important to review it with your doctor regularly.

-Creating an asthma action plan can help you to be better prepared in case of an emergency.
+Creating an asthma action plan can help you be better prepared in an emergency.
 By working with your doctor, you can familiarize yourself with your triggers and any symptoms that may warrant a trip to the emergency room.

 The information presented is solely for educational purposes, not as specific advice for asthma evaluations, management, or treatment.
 Please consult with a professional who can apply best practices and appropriate resources to your situation.